 Take care of the quality of your offer on products and services.
 Remember that, thanks to the internet, consumers have many ways to compare offers.
 Therefore, it is difficult to retain customers with poor-quality products or services.
 So always offer a qualitative deal that keeps promises so as not to cause disappointment.

 Also, your product and brand must differentiate itself from the competition.
-To identify your value proposition and distinguish yourself in a relevant way from your competitors, analyse their strengths and evolution in the market.
+To identify your value proposition and distinguish yourself in a relevant way from your competitors, analyze their strengths and evolution in the market.
 This differentiation must be built in accordance with your strengths (price, innovation, sense of service, etc.) and the expectations and needs of your target audience.

 #2 Take Care of Your Customer File